 - Understand ethical and professional principles of community interpreting

 - Learn how to prepare for interpreting sessions

-- Find out dos and don’ts of community interpreting
+- Find out the dos and don’ts of community interpreting

 - Learn about various methods to develop your community interpreting skills and build your career